MicrosoftDocs/azure-devops-docs/docs/boards/queries/linking-attachments.md

 * * *

 > [!NOTE]
 > You can't construct a query that shows a hierarchical view of Test Plans, Test Suites, and Test Cases.
 These items aren't linked together using parent-child link types.
 However, you can create a Direct links query that lists test-related work items.
 Also, you can, [view the hierarchy through the Test>Test Plans page](../../test/create-a-test-plan.md).

-From there, you can add additional query clauses or change the Filter options for linked work items.
+From there, you can add query clauses or change the filter options for linked work items.

 ---
 :::row:::